Fenland SOIL

 Why was Fenland SOIL established?

-Fenland SOIL was set up in 2021 as part of the work carried out by the Cambridgeshire and Peterborough Combined Authority’s Independent Commission on Climate as a dedicated team with farmers at its core to tackle climate issues relating to agriculture and peat in the Fens.
-We hope that by acting as a united front and showing proactivity we will be able to positively influence and help shape policy so that it is fair and realistic for those that will be implementing it.
-We feel that ‘the best defence for farming is to stop being so defensive’.
+Fenland SOIL was established in 2021 as part of the work of the Cambridgeshire and Peterborough Combined Authority’s Independent Commission on Climate, bringing together a dedicated, farmer-led team to address the climate challenges facing agriculture and peat soils in the Fens.
+By acting as a united and proactive voice, we aim to positively influence and help shape policy so that it is fair, realistic, and workable for those implementing it on the ground.
+As we like to put it, “the best defence for farming is to stop being so defensive.”

 Who makes up Fenland SOIL?

-The group, chaired by John Shropshire (G’s Fresh, CPICC Commissioner) and operates across five workstreams each led by a champion, the Fenland Farmer’s Dialogue Group (Nick Allpress, Allpress Farms, LAPTF), Landscape Mapping (Ian Holman, Cranfield University), Nature Based Systems (Mike Maunder, University of Cambridge), Measuring GHG Emissions (Chris Evans, UKCEH), and Economics (Mat Smith, F Smith and Sons, NFU County Chairman).
+Our organisation is chaired by John Shropshire (G’s Fresh, CPICC Commissioner) and operates across five workstreams, each led by a champion: Farmer’s Dialogue (Nick Allpress, Allpress Farms, LAPTF), Landscape Opportunity Mapping (Ian Holman, Cranfield University), Nature-Based Systems (Lynn Dicks, University of Cambridge), Measuring GHG Emissions (Chris Evans, UKCEH), and Economics & Social Impacts (Mat Smith, F Smith and Sons, NFU County Chairman).

-Across the workstreams Fenland SOIL brings together farmers and growers from across the Fens, academics, conservationists and other key local stakeholders to address our common problem in a holistic way.
+Under these workstreams, Fenland SOIL brings together farmers and growers from across the Fens, academics, conservationists, and other key local stakeholders to address common issues in a holistic way.

 How are we funded?